 9. West Chester University

 Situated in the heart of Pennsylvania’s Brandywine Valley, West Chester University is the largest public institution in the Pennsylvania State System of Higher Education.
 It offers many degree options, including a flexible Online Master of Business Administration.
-The program is built on a dynamic curriculum that aims to expose students to core business topics and ideas.
+The program is built on a dynamic curriculum that exposes students to core business topics and ideas.

-The MBA program is a 30 credit program that consists of seven core level courses and three elective courses.
+The MBA program is a 30-credit program that consists of seven core-level courses and three elective courses.
 Students may choose to complete the degree in a hybrid classroom format or 100% online.
 The online courses are delivered through Desire2Learn online courseware.
-Through this platform, students can access course materials, engage in discussion forums, and take online tests.
+Students can access course materials through this platform, engage in discussion forums, and take online tests.
 Most courses are asynchronous, allowing students to complete the coursework around their work and family commitments.
-However, there may be certain elements of the course that requires students to be accessible online for real-time presentation and assessment.
+However, some aspects of the coursework require students to be accessible online for real-time presentations or assessments.

 WCU’s Admission Committee seeks motivated individuals who have demonstrated quality performance as an undergraduate.
-Applicants must submit an official undergraduate transcript from an accredited institution, a minimum overall score of 460 on the GMAT or equivalent GRE score, and evaluated GPA for the last 60 undergraduate credits.
-Applications are processed year-round and students may start at different times of the year.
+Applicants must submit an official undergraduate transcript from an accredited institution, a minimum overall score of 460 on the GMAT or equivalent GRE score, and an evaluated GPA for the last 60 undergraduate credits.
+Applications are processed year-round, and students may start at different times during the year.

 Standard Courses (21 credits) – Business Society & Environment, Components of Effective Leadership, Financial Analysis & Valuation, Global Operations & Supply Chain Management, Innovation & Marketing Strategy, Strategic Cost Management, and Strategic Management & Planning.